DHTMLX/docs-suite/docs/integration/suite_and_angular.md

 ---
 sidebar_label: Code examples with Angular
 title: Code examples of DHTMLX Widgets with Angular
 description: You can explore how to use DHTMLX Widgets with Angular.
-Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Suite 7.
+Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Suite.
 ---

 # Code examples of how to use Widgets with Angular